Faith-Okamoto/cse15l-lab-reports/index.md

 ---

-## Part 2: What I'm doing right now, coding-wise.
+## Part 2: What was doing, coding-wise.

 I have a job at an on-campus lab.
-Currently they have me fiddling with a Shiny app.
+Currently [when this was originally written] they have me fiddling with a Shiny app.
 It uses R to create HTML.
 I knew the `ggplot2` package in R but I've had to learn new functions such as `dbGetQuery` and `renderUI`.
 There are a truly frightening number of packages used which I'm fairly unfamiliar with.
 See the top of the file:

 ```
 library(shiny)